kc3/Springboard/capstone_1/docs/ModelTraining.rst

    Learning Rate (Image Credit: cs231n)

-The initial learning rate is determined to be 0.01 and then it is adaptively changed based on following algorithm: \* If the cross-validation loss is less than itself from previous epoch, the learning rate is decreased \* If the cross-validation loss is less than threshold of 1% from previous epoch, the learning rate is increased.
+The initial learning rate is determined to be 0.01 and then it is adaptively changed based on following algorithm:

+- If the cross-validation loss is less than itself from previous epoch, the learning rate is decreased.

+- If the cross-validation loss is less than threshold of 1% from previous epoch, the learning rate is increased.

 For this network, learning rate of 0.01 gives the minimum amount of